1. PowerGoblin Service Instance

 Measurement

 A session consists of measurements.
 Different measurements represent different tasks.
 A measurement is identified by a pair of trigger messages for starting and stopping the measurement.
 E.g. a test setup can measure the power consumption of different sub-pages on a domain.
 Thus, each sub-page should trigger a separate measurement entity.
 Another example would be the measurement of different sorting algorithms.
 Each algorithm or a combination of algorithm and dataset would be a single measurement.
+In general, distinct measurements model distinct concepts.

 The measurements are identified with a name.
 By default, the measurements are named as M-1, M-2, and so forth.
 If needed, each measurement can be renamed when it is in the active state, i.e. not stopped.
 Please note that the events logged before the rename event will be associated with the old name.
-Measurements cannot be currently nested, thus only a single measurement can be active at any time.
+Measurements cannot be nested, thus only a single measurement can be active at any time.

 Run